 Even though there are dozens of steps you can take as far as strategies go, here we will try to include the main components that you should take into account when developing your own mobile app digital marketing plan.

 - Define the purpose of your app: what it will be used for, what is its main concept, who will be using it and what category it belongs to.
-This will help you understand who you competitors are and who to target.
+This will help you understand who your competitors are and who to target.

 - Conduct market research to identify customer needs and wants as well as analyze your main competitors.
-If your app cannot address an existing issue that apps of similar kind have, or offer anything new or worthwhile for users—basically neglecting what their needs—then you are doomed from the start.
+If your app cannot address an existing issue that apps of a similar kind have, or offer anything new or worthwhile for users—basically neglecting what their needs—then you are doomed from the start.

 - Create user personas to identify the target audience for your app.
 Each demographic has their own unique preferences, so a more targeted approach is needed.
 Once you have created a user persona, developing a message targeting them will be much easier.